Note on cohomology rings of spherical varieties and volume polynomial: Degree of a spherical variety

-\begin{Rem} The Gelfand-Cetlin polytopes \cite{G-C, B-Z} are special cases of the string polytopes.
+\begin{Rem} {Let $G$ be of type $A$.
+In the classic paper \cite{G-C}, for each dominant weight $\lambda$ the authors construct a polytope $\Delta(\lambda)$ defined by certain explicit inequalities.
+These are now referred to as the {\it Gelfand-Cetlin polytopes}.
+This construction has been extended to other groups with classical simple Lie algebras in \cite{B-Z}.} The Gelfand-Cetlin polytopes are special cases of the string polytopes.
 More precisely, let $G=\GL(n, \c)$.
 The Weyl group is $W = S_{n+1}$.
-Let us take the nice reduced decomposition
+Let us take the {\it nice} reduced decomposition

 for $w_0$, where $s_i$ denotes the transposition exchanging $i$ and $i+1$.
-Then $\Delta_{\s}(\lambda)$ coincides with the well-known Gelfand-Cetlin polytope corresponding to $\lambda$.
+Then $\Delta_{\s}(\lambda)$ can be identified with the Gelfand-Cetlin polytope corresponding to $\lambda$.
 Similarly, when $G = \SP(2n, \c)$ or $\SO(n, \c)$, for a similar choice of a reduced decomposition, one can recover the Gelfand-Cetlin polytopes as the string polytopes \cite{Littelmann}. \end{Rem}